 Section 3.2.4.4: At its sole discretion, the Owner may direct modifications to its program or the design documents at any time.
 At regular intervals during their development, the Construction Manager will update its Construction Cost estimate based on the design, systems, materials and equipment described in the evolving design.
-The Construction Manager will promptly notify the Owner in writing any time the Construction Manager determines that the design is likely to adversely affect Construction Cost or schedule.
+The Construction Manager determines that the design is likely to adversely affect Construction Cost or schedule.
 The Construction Manager will develop and recommend cost savings and sequencing necessary to offset such impacts, while contributing to meeting Owner's expressed vision, program, budget, quality, schedule and overall Project goals.
 Whenever directed, the Construction Manager shall submit to the Owner an updated Construction Cost estimate.